bitcointranscripts/bitcointranscripts/tabconf/2025/merkle-trees-is-the-perfect-place-for-utxos:-floresta-as-a-chain-source-for-bdk.md

 It has doubled since the last two years.
 It would be great if we could figure out a way to compress that.
 And we can with Utreexo.
-UTreexo is a scheme that manages to compress the UTXO set into a compact representation using a dynamic hash accumulator.
+Utreexo is a scheme that manages to compress the UTXO set into a compact representation using a dynamic hash accumulator.
 It does that by arranging all the UTXOs in the set as leaves in a Merkle tree, hashing them and storing only the roots.
 We can compress 11 gigabytes of the UTXO set into just a few hashes.
 Since we compressed the UTXO set, we're not aware of its entirety.